orionrobots/orionrobots.github.io/explorer_arrow_control.md

 To stop the module dangling off the side of the robot, I've found it handy to poke it just a little into the upper cable port.

 Once you have this connected, you should be able to turn on your robot (without the USB cable connected), and see the bluetooth HC-06 module on your computer.
-Pair the module, and get the connection details (either COM<n> on windows, or /dev/tty<somestuff> on linux and mac), put those into the new Serial call.
+Pair the module, and get the connection details (either COM&lt;n&gt; on windows, or /dev/tty&lt; somestuff &gt; on linux and mac), put those into the new Serial call.

 Restart your control app on the PC and you should be able to control the robot from the computer.